namaskAra! Welcome back!

 Tulu: mara bUruNDe

-English: Tree will fall down indeed (Here it emphasizes the
+English: Tree will fall down indeed (Here it emphasizes the action of falling)

 Kannada: mara bidde bILuttade